Cache-Aided Interference Management in Partially Connected Linear Networks: Introduction

 \section{Introduction}

-Caching is a novel solution to enhance the communication efficiency by exploiting the increasingly rich storage resource in wireless networks.
-It can significantly alleviate network congestion and reduce user access latency by pre-fetching popular video contents at femto base stations or pushing directly to mobile devices during off-peak times \cite{liu2014content,femtocaching_and_d2d}.
-The promise of wireless caching mainly owes to the invention of coded caching in an information-theoretic framework \cite{fundamentallimits}.
-The notion of coded caching is to cache non-identical subfiles among different receivers so as to provide coded multicasting opportunities thanks to the broadcast nature of wireless media.
+Caching is a novel solution to leverage the increasingly rich storage resource for enhancing communication efficiency in wireless networks.
+Its main idea is to prefetch popular video contents at the network edge during off-peak times so as to smoothen the peak-hour traffic congestion and reduce user access latency \cite{liu2014content,femtocaching_and_d2d}.
+The promise of caching mainly owes to the invention of coded caching in an information-theoretic framework \cite{fundamentallimits}.
+It is revealed in \cite{fundamentallimits} that, in addition to the local receiver caching gain, coded caching allows a global caching gain that scales with the accumulated cache size in the network.
+This global caching gain is exploited through proper file partition for cache placement and then coded multicast transmission simultaneously useful for multiple user requests.

-Recently, the gain of caching is studied in wireless interference networks (IN) where caches are equipped at transmitters \cite{upperbound,simeone,topologicalcaching}.
-The authors in \cite{upperbound} showed that the original interference channel can be turned into more favorable channels including X channel and broadcast channel by proper file splitting and placement.
-The total degrees of freedom (DoF) of the channel can thus be improved compared with naive caching.
-The authors in \cite{simeone} studied the cloud and cache aided wireless network, and characterized the tradeoff between cache storage size and content delivery time.
-The authors in \cite{topologicalcaching} characterized a similar storage-latency tradeoff in a partially connected IN where the base stations have no access to channel state information beyond the network connectivity.
-These works \cite{upperbound,simeone,topologicalcaching} show that caching at the transmitter side in IN can induce transmitter coordination or cooperation for interference management.